0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

    cd Resume_CV_ATS-Friendly

    # Start the container
-   docker-compose up -d  # or use alias: dcu
+   docker-compose up -d --build  # or use alias: dcu
    ```

 3. **Edit in Cursor/VS Code**: